How to Write a Comedy Script?

 • Romantic comedies like Chasing Amy and the classic When Harry Met Sally

-• Action comedy such as Beverly Hills Cop and Pineapple express
+• Action comedies such as Beverly Hills Cop and Pineapple express

-There are also Slapstick, parody or spoof films, Black comedies, Gross-out films, And screwball comedies, so find out what are the ones that you want to do.
+There are also Slapstick, parody or spoof films, Black comedies, Gross-out films, And screwball comedies, so find out what ones you want to do.

-I recommend reading my post on finding your voice, but there is another fun exercise you can do to find your type of humour:
+I recommend reading my post on finding your voice, but there is another fun exercise you can do to find your type of humor:

-Listen to your favourite comedians, watch your favourite comedy films, listen to the jokes, and write down those that make you laugh.
+Listen to your favorite comedians, watch your favorite comedy films, listen to the jokes, and write down those that make you laugh.
 Now, look at these jokes and find out what they all got in common.
 Start to become aware of what makes you laugh.

 Read funny scripts as much as you can